jporeilly/K8s/Labs/09 Production/01 Requests & Limits/resources.md

 When you specify the resource request for Containers in a Pod, the scheduler uses this information to decide which node to place the Pod on.
 When you specify a resource limit for a Container, the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set.
 The kubelet also reserves at least the request amount of that system resource specifically for that container to use

 In this lab we're going to:
-* set resources for cluter
-* set resource quotas for namespaces
+* set resource quota for namespace
-* VPA - Vertical Pod Allocation
+* deploy Pods and monitor cpu utilization

 ---